YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/5.jessie_stretch_migration/jessie_stretch_migration.md

 ---
-title: Migrating an existing instance to Stretch
+title: Migrating from 2.4+ to 3.x
 template: docs
 taxonomy:
     category: docs